Shaswat-G/DSA/Sorting/notes.md

 - Not a divide-and-conquer or greedy algorithm.
 - Intermediate arrays do not necessarily contain the smallest or largest elements in order.

 ## Comparing Bubble Sort and Insertion Sort

-Both have similar properties in that they are stable, in-place, adaptve and have O(n²) time complexity in the worst case.
+Both have similar properties in that they are stable, in-place, adaptive and have O(n²) time complexity in the worst case.

 Including merge-sort these are the only stable sorting algorithms.
 Of which insertion and bubble are adaptive.

 Bubble is suited for arrays since every intermediate pass gives a sorted array.
 Insertion is suited for linked lists since it does not require shifting elements, only traversal.

 ## Selection Sort

-Starting from the first index, we find the smallest element in the array and swap it with the first element.
-We then repeat this process for the remaining unsorted elements, one by one.
+Selection Sort repeatedly selects the smallest remaining element and swaps it into its correct position.
+With each pass, the next smallest element is placed at the start of the unsorted portion.

-### Algorithm
+### Selection Sort Algorithm
-add description

 1. Start with the first element as the minimum.
 2. Iterate through the array to find the smallest element.
-3. swap the smallest element with the first element.
+3. Swap the smallest element with the first element.
 4. Repeat for the rest of the array.

-### Analysis
+### Selection Sort Analysis

-- **Passes:** n-1 (one for each element)
+- **Passes:** n-1
 - **Comparisons:** O(n²) (n(n-1)/2)
-- **Swaps:** O(n) (one swap per pass) -- This is a key difference from bubble and insertion sort, which can have O(n²) swaps.
-This is the main advantage of selection sort.
+- **Swaps:** O(n) (one swap per pass) — a key advantage over Bubble and Insertion Sort, which can have O(n²) swaps.
 - **Time Complexity:**
   - Best: O(n²)
   - Average/Worst: O(n²)
-  - Best case is O(n²) because it always goes through the entire array to find the minimum.
-  - space complexity is O(1) because it only uses a constant amount of extra space.

-### Reflections
-- Selection sort is not adaptive, as it always performs the same number of comparisons regardless of the initial order of elements.
+  - No improvement in best case, as the entire array is always scanned.
+- **Space Complexity:** O(1) (in-place)
-- It is not stable, as it may change the relative order of equal elements.
+- **Stability:** Not stable (may change the relative order of equal elements)
+- **Adaptivity:** Not adaptive (performs the same regardless of initial order)

+### Selection Sort Reflections

+- Simple and in-place, but not stable or adaptive.
+- Useful when minimizing swaps is important.
-- Intermieduate passes are useful, they give the k-smallest elements in the first k passes.
+- After k passes, the first k elements are the k smallest, sorted.